-To get coverage for a back brace, as I have already said, you will need to obtain a signed prescription from a Medicare-enrolled doctor, stating that a back brace is medically necessary.
+To get coverage for a back brace, as I have already said, you will first need to obtain a signed prescription from a Medicare-enrolled doctor, stating that a back brace is “medically necessary”.

-Medicare has guidelines about when coverage may be issued to a patient for a back brace.
+Medicare has guidelines about when coverage may be given to a patient for a back brace.

 “A spinal orthosis (L0450 – L0651) is covered when it is ordered for one of the following indications: